 India, Bangladesh to take steps to mend frayed ties, bolster energy cooperation

-Rahman made a stopover en route to Mauritius and is the first minister to visit India since Tarique Rahman’s BNP swept the general election in February.
+Bangladesh foreign minister Khalilur Rahman is the first minister to visit India after Tarique Rahman’s BNP's big win in February general elections.

 India and Bangladesh on Wednesday agreed to take forward the normalisation of ties after a period of unprecedented strains, including the resumption of existing mechanisms to address differences and bolster trade and energy cooperation, as Bangladesh foreign minister Khalilur Rahman met his counterpart S. Jaishankar and other top leaders.